Project In Humanity

 This article is an example that exposes the method by which globalist organizations (and others) present overwhelming amounts of pseudo-scientific information in a format that causes the reader’s minds to jump to conclusions before they have taken the time to fully comprehend the information.

 This article presents details about the real-life, ongoing “experiment” of global aviation and rocketry that is thoughtlessly poisoning our atmosphere and planet.
-I have merely presented it in a way that is also designed to help readers comprehend how Sci-ops (as opposed to Psy-ops) are used to manipulate your mind.
+It is also designed to help readers comprehend how Sci-ops (as opposed to Psy-ops) are used to manipulate your mind.

 I realize that you may still be confused.
 If you would like to learn more about this issue and you are unable to wait for my upcoming article with all the details, then feel free to contact me directly at 310-619-3055 via phone, text, Signal, Telegram or WhatsApp.